 If they look set to eliminate, calmly scoop them up and pop them in their tray.
 Once they are done, make a big fuss.
 Tell your cat how good they are, and give them a preferred treat.
 They’ll soon start to see using the litter tray as a source of pleasure.

 The only downside is that they may expect to be carried to their tray.
 Learn your cat’s meows so that you know if they are announcing that they need to go.
 You may have limited time to get them to their litter tray.
-If you show enough patience and caring, they will eventually learn to take themselves.
+If you show enough patience and care, they will eventually learn to take themselves.